Best Natural Remedies for Insomnia

 Also, women suffer from insomnia when pregnant, due to the physical, emotional and hormonal changes that they undergo.
 Moreover, they may develop medical issues including fibromyalgia, anxiety, depression and restless leg syndrome which cause secondary insomnia during the pregnancy stage.

 How do I know if I’m getting enough sleep?

 As a response to your query pertaining to how much sleep do we need, the medical experts suggest getting 8 hours of sleep during night-time.
 Signs of insomnia include dwindling energy levels, mood upheavals, sleepiness during the day, and concentration difficulties.
-If you are showing insomnia symptoms, talk to your doctor about a suitable treatment plan.
+If you are showing insomnia symptoms, talk to your doctor about a suitable plan.

 Does insomnia go away?

 A) As seen earlier, that insomnia can either be acute or chronic.
 Abnormally high-stress levels lead to acute insomnia which lasts for a few days.
 Owing to an upcoming job interview or relationship breaks ups, you can take stress and suffer from acute insomnia which often goes away on its own.
-Usually, only patients having chronic insomnia have to take treatment for their recovery.
+Usually, only patients having chronic insomnia have to take solutions for their recovery.

 So, to respond to your query on is insomnia incurable, the answer is no. Also, you can sleep with weighted blankets for improving your sleep quality.

 As per the National Sleep Foundation, setting your bedroom temperature around 60-67 degrees Fahrenheit is considered ideal for sleeping soundly.
 Now, as you prepare for bed, your body temperature falls slightly for starting the sleep cycle.
 And setting your room to an ideal cool temperature is one of the sleep faster tips.